-If you contribute to a qualified retirement plan, such as a 401(k), usually, you must begin taking required withdrawals from the plan no later than April 1st of the year after you turn age 70½.
-However, there’s an exception if you’re still working for the entire year in which you turn 70½ and if you participate in one of the qualified retirement plans.
+If you contribute to a qualified retirement plan, such as a 401(k).
+You must begin taking required 401k withdrawal from the plan no later than April 1st of the year after you turn age 70½.
+However, there’s an exception if you’re still working for the entire year in which you turn 70½.
+Also, if you participate in one of the qualified retirement plans.

 The fundamentals of RMDs

-Required minimum distributions (RMDs) are what you’re legally required to withdraw from your qualified retirement plans and traditional individual retirement accounts (IRAs) after reaching age 70½.
+Required minimum distributions (RMDs) are what you’re legally required to withdraw from your qualified retirement plans.
+Also traditional individual retirement accounts (IRAs) after reaching age 70½.
 Tax law requires you to tap into your retirement assets and begin paying taxes on them, whether you want to or not.

 - Reaches age 70½, or